Mear99/GGP_StochasticGrammar/README.md

 ## Adding recursion
 Now all this randomness can lead to phrases that keep generating due to recursion.
 One node has a chance to call another node, which calls the first node again and so on and so on.
 To prevent this, I've added a node that supports recursion safely by setting a recursion depth.
 Once this depth is reached, the node will call a fallback node and that will be added to the phrase vector.
 For simple grammars, this node isn't really needed, but more complex grammars will have more recursion and will have more chance to reach the end of the stack and cause a stack overflow.
 This recursion node will also reduce the risk of that happening.

+## Parsing rules as strings
+I also added the functionality to the framework to create the rules based on a string instead of adding every node manually.
+The parser will automatically create the rule from a string.
+Here's how the parsing works:
+* Each string is a single rule
+* Leafnodes are also considered rules
+  - *If there are not strings, they will need to be added manually!
+* Rules need to be seperated by an operator:
+  - sequence: [rule] & [rule]
+  -	selector: [weight] [rule] | [weight] [rule]
+  -	repetiton: [rule] # [times]
+  -	recursion: [fallback rule] -> [normal rule]

 ## Applications
 ### L-Systems
 I needed a way to confirm if the grammar was working correctly.
 So I looked for some examples of grammar generated sequences and came across L-Systems.
 L-Systems are an example of formal grammar and can create self-similar fractals.
 So I tested out the framwork by creating some grammars that mimic the rules of some L-Systems, in particular the fractal plant.
 L-Systems use recursion to generate the phrase and the max recursion depth is in this context also called iterations.
 To visualize the result, each leaf node coincides with a drawing action (a function!), slowly creating the fractal.